-Metro Growth Centers Urban Growth Centers Countywide Growth Centers Industrial Employment Centers Industrial Growth Centers Countywide Industrial Centers 4.
-GMPC recommendation to PSRC Yes Yes KC to have an application form and process.
-Yes Yes KC to have an application form and process.
-B. Schedule 1.
+Metro Growth Centers Urban Growth Centers Countywide Growth Centers Industrial Employment Centers Industrial Growth Centers Countywide Industrial Centers B. Schedule 1.
 Applications limited to major updates.
 Call for new application approx. every 5 years.
 Yes Yes Yes.
 KC to have a 5-year cycle or consider following PSRC major plan updates.
 Yes Yes Yes.
 KC to have a 5 year cycle or consider following PSRC major plan updates.
 C. Redesignation 1.
-Follows PSRC re-designation process Yes Yes Yes Yes Yes Yes PART 2: CENTER ELIGIBILITY A. Local and Countywide Commitment center identified in Comprehensive Plan Yes Yes Yes Yes Yes Yes 2. demonstrate center is local priority for growth and investments Yes Yes Yes Yes Yes.
+Follows PSRC re-designation process Yes Yes Yes Yes Yes Yes PART 2: CENTER ELIGIBILITY A. Local and Countywide Commitment 1. center identified in Comprehensive Plan Yes Yes Yes Yes Yes Yes 2. demonstrate center is local priority for growth and investments Yes Yes Yes Yes Yes.
 And, commitment to protecting and preserving industrial uses, strategies, and incentives to encourage industrial uses in the center, and established partnerships with relevant parties to ensure success of manufacturing/industrial center.
 Yes.
 And area has important county role and concentration of industrial land or jobs with evidence of long-term demand.
-B. Planning 1. completed center plan meeting Plan Review Manual specifications 13 Yes Yes Yes 14 Yes Yes.
+B. Planning completed center plan meeting Plan Review Manual specifications16 Yes Yes Yes 17 Yes Yes.
 And, in consultation with public ports and other affected government entities.
-Yes 10 2. environmental review shows area appropriate for density Yes Yes Yes Yes Yes Yes 3. assessment of housing need and cultural assets, including displacement of residents and businesses Yes Yes Yes, as part of subarea plan or in dedicated Comprehensive Plan chapter Not applicable Not applicable Not applicable
+Yes 17 2. environmental review shows area appropriate for density Yes Yes Yes Yes Yes Yes 3. assessment of housing need and cultural assets, including displacement of residents and businesses Yes Yes Yes, as part of subarea plan or in dedicated Comprehensive Plan chapter Not applicable Not applicable Not applicable 4. documentation of tools to provide range of affordable and fair housing Yes Yes Yes, as part of subarea plan or in dedicated Comprehensive Plan chapter Not applicable Not applicable Not applicable

-13 The PSRC Center Plan Checklist defines key concepts and provisions jurisdictions should use in planning for the designated centers.
+16 The PSRC Center Plan Checklist defines key concepts and provisions jurisdictions should use in planning for the designated centers.
 This includes the following: establishing a vision, considering natural and built environment topics, establishing geographic boundaries and growth targets, planning for a mix of land uses, addressing design standards, planning for a variety of housing types including affordable housing in growth centers, addressing economic development, and providing for public services and facilities, including multimodal transportation, all as appropriate and tailored to the center type and function.

-14 For Countywide Centers the topics in the Center Plan Checklist should be addressed, except that growth targets are not required, and they can be met through inclusion of a dedicated chapter in the Comprehensive Plan that specifies how each required topic is addressed for each countywide center, rather than in stand-alone subarea plans.
+17 For Countywide Centers the topics in the Center Plan Checklist should be addressed, except that growth targets are not required, and they can be met through inclusion of a dedicated chapter in the Comprehensive Plan that specifies how each required topic is addressed for each countywide center, rather than in stand-alone subarea plans.